mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/block-legacy-auth-2019-hybrid.md

 ## Migration endpoints in Office 365

-Migration endpoints in Office 365 use Exchange Web Services (EWS) to connect to Exchange On-Premises to migrate mailboxes from On-Premises to Exchange Online.
-When setting up authentication policies, ensure that the accounts associated with migration endpoints are not part of a policy which has *BlockLegacyAuthWebServices* set to True.
+Migration endpoints in Office 365 use Exchange Web Services (EWS) to connect to Exchange on-premises to migrate mailboxes from on-premises to Exchange Online.
+When setting up authentication policies, ensure that the accounts associated with migration endpoints are not part of a policy that has *BlockLegacyAuthWebServices* set to True.

 ## What do you need to know before you begin?